John-Kingham/quality-shares/README.md

 ### Forking

-By forking the GitHub repository, you make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original repository.
+By forking the GitHub repository, you can make a copy of the original repository on your GitHub account to view and/or make changes without affecting the original repository.
 You can fork this repository using the following steps:

 1. Log in to GitHub and go to the [GitHub repository](https://github.com/John-Kingham/quality_shares).
 2. Find the Fork button at the top of the page and click it.